 DNS settings to send emails

-What domain DNS settings are required to send emails in 2021 ?
+What domain DNS settings are required to send emails ?

 before using their smtp servers.
 There are two reasons for this: